 3. Good Source of Nutrients

-Beyond the antioxidant values, the Cilantro plant is a significant source of nutrients.
-It contains nutrients like riboflavin, folate, niacin, phosphorus, zinc, and much more.
+Beyond the antioxidant values, the Cilantro plant is a significant source of nutrients like riboflavin, folate, niacin, phosphorus, and zinc.

-Besides improving bone health, vitamin K also plays a crucial role in lowering the risk of heart disease.
+Besides improving bone health, vitamin K in the flowers of Cilantro also plays a crucial role in lowering the risk of heart disease and blood clotting.

-Just a quarter cup of fresh cilantro provides 16 percent of the daily recommended intake for vitamin K and 270 IU of vitamin A.
+Just a quarter cup of fresh cilantro provides 16% of the daily recommended intake for vitamin K and 270 IU of vitamin A.

 This, in turn, helps to reduce cellular excitability within the human body.

-Researchers from the University of California-Irvine discovered a highly effective KCNQ channel activator in the leaves of the cilantro.
+Researchers from the University of California-Irvine discovered a highly effective Potassium Channel Subfamily Q (KCNQ) activator in the leaves of the cilantro.

-This discovery is significant as it may lead to more effective use of Cilantro as an anti-convulsant to develop more effective anti-convulsant drugs.
+This discovery is significant as it may lead to more effective use of Cilantro to develop more effective anticonvulsant drugs.

 5. Reduces Anxiety